Canadian cricket tours of England: 1979 ICC Trophy and World Cup

 In 1979, Canada visited England to take part in the ICC Trophy, the one-day limited overs (on this occasion 60 overs a side) competition for non-Test playing countries, held in late May and early June.
 Canada won three of their four group matches, played on club grounds in the west Midlands, beating Bangladesh, Fiji and Malaysia, but losing to Denmark.
 They finished second in their group and, as the second-placed team with the best record, qualified for the semi-finals.
 On 6 June at Burton upon Trent, they beat Bermuda by 6 wickets.
 In the final, at Worcester on 21 June, they lost to Sri Lanka by 60 runs.
-However, as finalists they had already qualified for the World Cup, held between the dates of the ICC Trophy semi-finals and final.
+However, as finalists they had already qualified for the World Cup, held between the ICC Trophy semi-finals and final.

 Canada were rather out of their depth in the World Cup, losing all three of their group matches: to Pakistan by 8 wickets at Headingley on 9 June, to England by 8 wickets at Old Trafford on 14 June, when they were bowled out for 45 (though lasting 40.3 overs), and to Australia at Edgbaston by 7 wickets.
 John Valentine, a left-arm medium-pace bowler, dismissed Majid Khan, Mike Brearley and Rick Darling, returning figures of 9–3–18–1, 7–2–20–1 and 3–0–28–1.